diwakarg12/LoginSignupWithDashboard/README.md

    ![Databse Image](https://github.com/diwakarg12/LoginSignupWithDashboard/assets/85389557/b63f5603-62a0-410b-a731-0d5b24d3a8e9)

-#To run the Project plase follow the instruction
+## To run the Project plase follow the instruction
 first of all download the file and install node_module in both front-end and backend fike

-''' npm install '''
+'''npm install'''

 inside backend file create a .env file and paste the code given below
-''' JWT_SECRET = jwtwebtokenisnecessary '''
+'''JWT_SECRET = jwtwebtokenisnecessary'''

 Now, To run front-end code use

-''' npm run dev '''
+'''npm run dev'''

 To run backend code use

-''' npm start '''
+'''npm start'''

-Thank you for visiting my Github
+### Thank you for visiting my Github